Peer participation helps children learn!

-The study of facts and figures is important, but it doesn't teach students to think on their own, nor does it help them learn how to learn.
+The study of facts and figures is important, but it doesn't teach students to wonder, invent, or trust their intuition.
+Nor does it help them learn how to learn.

-Project-based learning can help students become confident and experienced learners.
-This prepares them for college and whatever the world has to offer.
+Cooperative, project-based learning can help students become confident and experienced learners.
+This ultimately prepares them for college and whatever the world has to offer.

-Also, professors from surrounding colleges will join the classroom, offering lectures and projects.
+Occasionally, we are able to welcome professionals from the community to teach classes, and professors from surrounding colleges will even join the classroom, offering lectures and projects.

-Students can participate in book clubs.
-They learn how to analyze each book.
+Students participate in book clubs, silent reading and read alouds.
+They learn how to analyze each book and think like a writer as they read.
 They discuss:

-In middle and upper school, students develop their writing through research, class work and peer and teacher review.
+In middle and upper school, students develop their writing through lessons, classwork, and peer and teacher review.
+Critical analysis of literature, identifying viable non-fiction sources, and cross-curricular connections help students build an ability to think critically about their writing.
 Students develop a strong voice and learn to create a compelling original story in both fiction and nonfiction writing.

 Over time, each student compiles an anthology of original poetry, memoir, fantasy, realistic fiction and research papers.
 Voyagers’ students eventually prepare position papers, theses, and literary publications.

 Children are encouraged to feel, smell, look, listen-- and even taste! -- the world around them.
 Hands-on experience is very important to build scientific understanding in both a natural and laboratory setting.
 Science lessons often begin with student inquiry, flowing from what the students already know and then following their interests as a project builds.

 The four basic goals of the science program are the: